dwt/self-signed/Readme.md

 - It allows you to create a certificate request with multiple SANs
 - It allows you to optionally self sign that request
 - Sets the right defaults to create certificate signing requests and certificates with utf8 fields
+- Helps you to inspect the generated files with the `--introspect` option

 # Demo time